Looking for something else?

 The key to being successful with desktop virtualization is knowing what you're dealing with.
-You have to know your starting point.
+You have to know your

 It's easy think this is not important for things like creating a new virtual desktop environment from scratch.
 "What starting point?" you might think.
 "We've never done desktop virtualization before, so we don't have an existing environment to deal with."

 If you think like this, then you've already failed before you've begun.